brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

 This SVCB binding will be given the RRTYPE value {TBD} with mnemonic name DNST ("DNS Transport").
 Like any SVCB binding, there is a mandatory TargetName (which will normally be ".", indicating the target is the same as the record owner name).
 The default binding is the standard DNS ports, UDP/53 and TCP/53.

 The SVCB binding includes support for an optional ADoT port, which is the standard DoT port TCP/853.
 This is signaled by "alpn=dot".
-The actual port number may be overridden with the "port=N" SvcParam.
+The actual port number may be overridden with the "DOTport=N" SvcParam, and the UDP and TCP ports may also be overridden with optional "UDPport=N" and "TCPport=N" SvcParams.

 Since DNST is a type-specific binding, it does NOT require the underscore prefix naming that the generic SVCB RRTYPE requires.
 It may occur anywhere, including at the apex of a DNS zone, and may co-exist with any other type that also permits other types (i.e. anything except CNAME or DNAME).

 #### Default Ports for DNS